altfatterz/altfatterz.github.io/_posts/2018-12-06-running-multi-node-elasticsearch-cluster-locally.md

 $ ./bin/elasticsearch-setup-passwords interactive
 ```

-For this blog example I set the password `elastic` for password for each reserved users.
+For this blog example I set`elastic` as password for each reserved user.

 ```bash
 $ http :9200 -a elastic:elastic